Thank you to all who participated in the 2019 DCR-DWSP hunts.

 Permit application instructions:

-- Application available until August 31.
-The Application period is currently closed.
+- Application available from July 1 until August 31.

 - Fill out all the required information for each hunter.
 If you do not include all the information DCR needs, you may be disqualified.
 Include Area Code with phone number.

-- 2018 Wachusett Reservoir "Reservoir Zone" Controlled Deer Hunt Lottery Results
+- Instructions for Purchasing Wachusett Reservoir "Reservoir Zone" Controlled Deer Hunt Antlerless Permits

 DCR Foresters have identified significant impacts on forest regeneration in the un-hunted lands closer to reservoir itself.
 Deer densities above a certain threshold have an impact on tree regeneration and growth.
 DWSP staff estimated deer populations, documented forest regeneration impacts, and concluded that additional deer hunting is necessary to maintain the Wachusett Reservoir watershed forest.